sdr-enthusiasts/gitbook-adsb-guide/setting-up-the-host-system/preparing-your-system.md

 ## Hints for Linux Newbies

 Collecting ADS-B data with an SDR is a great project to learn about Linux.
-When you initially prepare your device by installing an OS, you might do so by connecting a display, keyboard, and mouse directly to your device, much as you would any traditional desktop PC.
-However, after some intial configuration, you might move your computer to another location, at which point it might be helpful to access your new Linux device remotely.
+While this guide isn't a Linux crash course, it's worth pointing out a few basic concepts to ease into things.

+### Entering Commands

+Throughout this guide, you'll be presented with commands to copy/paste into your new device.
+If you're accessing your new Linux device directly with a keyboard, mouse, and display like a traditional desktop PC, you'll be entering these via the "terminal," "command line," or "command prompt."
+If you're using something with a fancy graphical user interface, such as Raspberry Pi OS with a mouse, keyboard, and display plugged in like a traditional desktop computer, it's likely there's a "Terminal" app you can access with a few clicks.

+### Remote Access: SSH

+Once you've connected your Linux device to your network, it's possible to access and manage it with SSH.
+On macOS, you can do this via the Terminal app, on Windows, you can use [PuTTY](https://www.putty.org/).
+You can connect to your new device via SSH entering this command `ssh username@new.device.ip.addresss` in Terminal/PuTTY.